 Endovascular procedures for the management of peripheral arterial disease of the lower extremities include balloon angioplasty, stent placement, atherectomy, lithotripsy, and endovascular venous arterialization.
-The vessel may be accessed through a small incision (open) or a vascular sheath (percutaneous).
+The vessels may be accessed through a small incision (open) or a vascular sheath (percutaneous).
 The management of patients with peripheral arterial disease of the lower extremities is dictated largely by the patient's symptom status.
-In general, patients can be classified as follows: asymptomatic, those with claudication, and those with critical limb ischemia.
+In general, patients can be classified as follows: asymptomatic, those with claudication, those with critical limb ischemia, and those with acute limb ischemia.
 Endovascular procedures may be used in primary (lesion has not previously been treated) or secondary (lesion has previously been treated) management of peripheral arterial disease.